ln-komandur/linux-utils/why-not-snapd.md

 https://onlinux.systems/guides/20220524_how-to-disable-and-remove-snap-on-ubuntu-2204

-### Remove each app installed by snap
+### List all installed snap applications.

-List all installed snap applications.
 Remember to install them packages as needed after removing snap using deb or apt

 `snap list` #Display the list of snaps